TEAM-PORTFOLIO/Insurance-Claim-Prediction/README.md

 # Projects-Fortune-Adekogbe
-A repo containing projects carried out by me.
+A repo containing projects carried out by Fortune Adekogbe.